nf317881/IkigotchiVision/README.md

 - Plant images from Harvard Arboretum and PlantNet
 - Vision Transformer architecture based on "An Image is Worth 16x16 Words" (Dosovitskiy et al., 2021)

+NOTE: The data obtained by this code may have more restrictive licenses (especially non-commercial licenses) than the code itself.
+We do not recommend using any .pth files produced by this code for commercial purposes (no warranty is provided for this code, as is listed in the license).